Ra93POL/EsperantoLanguage/README.md

 EsperantoLanguage
 =================

-The script does different analysises Esperanto sentences.
+The script does different analysis Esperanto sentences.
+Sentences must be simple.